 HTC are still keeping the technical details a secret at the moment.
 It seems clear however, that the Vive Cosmos will be able to be paired with both a PC and smartphone, and even work straight out of the box.
 So if you are looking for a high-end solution that works without cables, you should probably wait until the HTC Vive Cosmos is released.

-The Oculus Go is a standalone set of VR headsets, especially designed for the consumption of VR apps and 360-degree videos.
-In order to meet these requirements, much lower specifications are required than VR headsets designed for gaming.
+The Oculus Go is a standalone set of VR glasses, especially designed for the consumption of VR apps and 360-degree videos.
+In order to meet these requirements, much lower specifications are required than VR glasses designed for gaming.
 This also affects the price.
 Available for less than 200 euros, it is significantly cheaper than the Oculus Quest.

 Both in terms of pixel density and image change rate, the Rift S is among the best devices currently available on the market.
 Oculus, a subsidiary of Facebook, has done a great job of making the experience as perfect as possible for VR users with a real interest in gaming.

-These features make the HTC Vive Pro the best-equipped set of VR headsets, but also the most expensive.
+These features make the HTC Vive Pro the best equipped set of VR glasses, but also the most expensive.
 The HTC Vive Pro currently costs just over 700 euros.

 The HTC Vive was one of the first high-end set of VR glasses on the market alongside the Oculus Rift.
 The Vive has similar specifications to the Oculus Rift, but is about 100 grams heavier.
 It is aimed at users who want an intense VR experience and who either own a high performance PC or are willing to invest in one.